sankalp-12/gsoc-2023/proposal.md

 ### 2.2.
 Analysing the `checkpoint/` Directory

 The data created by CRIU while checkpointing processes in the container is stored in the `checkpoint/` directory.
-Thus, the content in this directory consists of CRIU images, which can be ananlyzed with the help of [go-crit](https://github.com/checkpoint-restore/go-criu/crit).
+Thus, the content in this directory consists of CRIU images, which can be analysed with the help of [go-crit](https://github.com/checkpoint-restore/go-criu/crit).
 Currently, CRIU images are of three types:

 - CRIU-specific files stored in the protobuf format
 - Memory dump files
 - Raw image files

-Of the above mentioned files, the ***protobuf image files*** and the ***memory dump files*** are important of analysing the checkpointed container.
+Of the above mentioned files, the ***protobuf image files*** and the ***memory dump files*** are important for analysing the checkpointed container.

 #### 2.2.1.
 Protobuf Image Files